Gay Ibiza Guide

 Ibiza Town (Eivissa) has a compact Old Town (Dalt Vila) that is perfect for strolling.
 The town is packed with bars and clubs with outdoor terraces buzzing on sultry summer evenings.
 Gays and straights mix with ease.

-Figueretas Beach, to the west, has several hotels and restaurants.
+Close by you will find Figueretas Beach, to the west.
+The beach is home to several hotels and restaurants.
 Almost all the businesses in the district are gay-friendly.

 Gay Bars in the Old Town